-- Covers Always Lie: The copy on the Sega CD version's back cover plays it up as though it were frighteningly scary, when it's actually a mystery adventure game with very few horror elements.
+- Covers Always Lie: The copy on the Sega CD version's back cover plays the game up as though it were harrowingly frightening and scary, when it's actually a fairly low-key mystery adventure game with very scant horror elements.

 - Curse Escape Clause: A person newly transformed into a butterfly will have red wings.
 They must get out of the mansion before the wings turn blue in order to change back to human form.

 - Eldritch Location: The titular mansion.